imbcmdth/transform-expected/README.markdown

 [ 1, 2, 3 ]
 ````

-As you can see, only the second object passed in meets our expectation *(has property 'val' that is of type 'string')* so only that object is transformed while all other objects pass-through unchanged.
+As you can see, only the second object in the stream meets our expectation *(has property 'val' that is of type 'string')* and, as a result, only that object is transformed while all the other objects pass-through unchanged.

 ## API